• Facebook Icon

 Child Development Institute (CDI) was officially formed in April 2004, through the voluntary merger of Earlscourt Child and Family Centre and The West End Crèche in Toronto.
 The two "legacy" organizations each have a proud history of helping children and families and addressing community needs for over 100 years.

-Today, CDI is a multi-service organization providing a range of mental health services to children, youth and their families.
+Today, CDI is a multi-service organization providing a diverse range of early learning, child care and mental health services to children, youth and their families.
 We have a strong commitment to responding to the unique needs of the clients we serve and to continuous service improvement through program evaluation, research and training.

-CDI is a member agency of the United Way of Greater Toronto, and our government-funded early intervention programs are accredited by Children's Mental Health Ontario.
-Additionally, a number of programs within our Early Intervention Services and Healthy Child Development Services are licensed by the Province of Ontario and the City of Toronto.
+CDI is a member agency of the United Way of Greater Toronto, and our government-funded early intervention programs are accredited by Children’s Mental Health Ontario.
+Additionally, a number of programs within our Child and Youth Mental Health Services and Healthy Child Development Services are licensed by the Province of Ontario and the City of Toronto.
 CDI receives funding from several levels of government, United Way of Greater Toronto, foundations, service clubs, employee groups, corporations, individuals and through parent fees in our child care centres.
 All of our programs are focused on strengthening families and promoting healthy child development.

 The Crèche Child and Family Centre